dbinthesky/CS-Note/README.md

-# A Note Book about CS, AI and NLP
+# A Computer Science Note Book